California Pacific Medical Center

 • Earache

-Especially at times when the white blood counts is low, one should avoid:
+Especially at times when your child's white blood counts is low, your child should avoid:

 • Contact with anyone having signs of symptoms of infection.